SDHacks/frontend/README.md

 1. Once you have the environment set up, download the Bower components by using the command `bower install`.
 2. Install the project's dependencies(including gulp) by using command `npm install`.
 3. To compile, run `gulp`.
 This should create a folder `dist` containing the compiled project.
-4. To have gulp watch your work and reload the browser, run `gulp watch`.
+4. To have gulp watch your work and reload the browser, run `gulp serve`.